gen-aigit/expense-tracker-bot/README.md

 # expense-tracker-bot
-This is chat bot to track the personal expenses
+This is Agent part to track the personal expenses
 <br>
 Author- Shiv Narayan Kumar singh.